-8. Master start the machine.
+Master start the machine.
 It will finish the reference process automatically.
 If the process does not complete it means the index mark is in the wrong location.
-Loosen the cutterhead timing belt and go to previous section "Procedure to install the cutterhead timing belt".
+Loosen the cutterhead timing belt and go to Section "Cutterhead belt replacement"

 FEED TUBE ADJUSTMENTS